 This unique new identification guide features all of the birds that have occurred five or more times in Britain and Ireland, including all species that breed regularly in the region, plus those that winter here, or occur as common passage migrants.
 The book has been written and illustrated as much with the beginner in mind as the experienced birdwatcher.
 Designed to be used in the field, the text and photographs describe and illustrate the key features needed to identify a species with confidence, and to separate it from similar, or ‘confusion’, species.

 Collins Bird Guide has already become established as the most essential reference to British and European bird identification.
-This new edition has been fully revised, the main accounts contain 41 new species and many subspecies receive new or more extensive coverage, some 60 plates redesigned or repainted and all the maps revised.
-Colour illustrations, 448pp.
-2nd edition 2010
+This new edition has been fully revised, the main accounts contain 41 new species and many subspecies receive new or more extensive coverage, there are 14 new double page spreads and some 60 plates redesigned or repainted.
+All the maps have been revised.

 32% OFFPaperback £16.99RRP: £25.00Buy Now